redwoodjs/redwood/docs/docs/background-jobs.md

 :::info Job execution time is never guaranteed

-When scheduling a job, you're really saying "this is the earliest possible time I want this job to run": based on what other jobs are in the queue, and how busy the workers are, they may not get a chance to execute this one particiular job for an indeterminate amount of time.
+When scheduling a job, you're really saying "this is the earliest possible time I want this job to run": based on what other jobs are in the queue, and how busy the workers are, they may not get a chance to execute this one particular job for an indeterminate amount of time.

 The only thing that's guaranteed is that a job won't run any _earlier_ than the time you specify.